 The process of breaking a bond requires energy, it is

-When a reaction takes places both the processes of bond breaking and bond making takes place.
+When a reaction takes place both the processes of bond breaking and bond making take place.

 Firstly, all the bonds in the reactants are broken.
 This process requires energy, positive energy change.

 Secondly, new bonds are formed when the products are formed.
 This process releases energy, negative energy change.